-The University of Birmingham‘s Artist in Residence programme provides artists with a studio on campus and a unique chance to engage with the diverse range of cultural collections held here.
-The artists work alongside the University’s curators, conservators and researchers with the opportunity to forge new interdisciplinary relationships.
+The University of Birmingham‘s Artist in Residence scheme provides artists with a unique chance to engage with the diverse range of research and cultural collections held here.
+Based on a studio on campus, the artists work alongside the University’s curators, conservators and researchers with the opportunity to forge new interdisciplinary relationships.
 They also work with the cultural engagement team, delivering a series of workshops and lectures to staff, students and the public, bringing an exciting active aspect to the University’s cultural offer.

 Sarah Taylor Silverwood

-Sarah graduated from the University of Birmingham in 2007 with a first class degree in English, and went on to do an MA in Fine Art at Birmingham City University.
-Her practice is drawing based but works closely with texts, often culminating with detailed line drawings with reference to literature and comic books.
-She was shortlisted for the Jerwood Drawing Prize and in September 2012 she will have a solo exhibition of drawings at the Barber Institute of Fine Arts, entitled Living City.
+Sarah graduated from the University of Birmingham in 2007 with a first class degree in English, and went on to complete an MA in Fine Art at Birmingham City University.
+Her practice is drawing based but often incorporates text and references to literature.

 During her residency at the University of Birmingham, Sarah produced a comic book style series of drawings that explored the University of Birmingham’s cultural heritage, called The Mermaid and Lion.
 Outputs from the residency, as well as more recent projects can be viewed on the artist's website.